andyrobbins/BHDocs/data-analysis/edges.rst

 authenticating as a low privilege user, a privilege escalation may allow you to gain high privileges on the system.

-..note:: This edge does not guarantee privileged execution.
+.. note:: This edge does not guarantee privileged execution.

 AbuseInfo
 ---------